Summer home repair mission trips for 6th through 9th graders focused on service, cultural immersion, and spirituality.

 - Minimum group size is one work crew (5-7 individuals)

-- All youth volunteers must have completed 6th through completed 9th grade
+- All volunteers must be 11+ and have completed 6th-9th grade

 - Each work crew needs at least 2 adults 19+